HannaBerggren/Love-Barista/README.md

 ### Icons and Images

-* All icons used throughout the site were provided by [FontAwesome](https://fontawesome.com/)
+* All icons used throughout the site were provided by [Font Awesome](https://fontawesome.com/)
 * I sourced an icon from [Flaticon](https://www.flaticon.com).
-I then used [Favicon](https://favicon.io/) to convert this png to an icon file and imported that to my site.
-I installed a Favicon to help users distinguish this tab from others in their browser, a simple coffee-related design and with hearts because it felt like fun.
+And then I used [Favicon](https://favicon.io/) to convert this png to an icon file and imported that to my site.
+I installed a Favicon to help users clarify this tab from others in their browser, a simple coffee-related design and with hearts because it felt like fun.

 ### Color Scheme